ssc-datascience/ssc-datascience.github.io/Sentiment-Analysis.md

-# Going furhter: Improving the lexicon by considering negation
+# Going further: Improving the lexicon by considering negation

 Using a lexicon, consider the phrase:
 - "my homemade bread is not bad"